davepollack/nushift/README.md

 * It accepts `present_buffer_shm_cap_id` and `output_shm_cap_id` that are already released
 * The `output_shm_cap_id` cap is created by you, and the hypervisor will write the output of the deferred call to it

-An error will be written to the `output_shm_cap_id` cap if the Postcard data in the `present_buffer_shm_cap_id` cap cannot be deserialised, or an internal error fetching `gfx_cpu_present_buffer_cap_id` info failed, or the present command submission to the Nushift GUI shell failed.
+An error will be written to the `output_shm_cap_id` cap if the Postcard data in the `present_buffer_shm_cap_id` cap cannot be deserialised, or an internal error fetching `gfx_cpu_present_buffer_cap_id` info failed, or the byte length in the `present_buffer_shm_cap_id` cap does not equal the product of the dimensions multiplied by the bytes per pixel of the format from the `gfx_cpu_present_buffer_cap_id` info, or the present command submission to the Nushift GUI shell failed.
 In the last case, this probably means that the Nushift GUI shell has gone away.
 The error begins with the varint-encoded discriminant 1, followed by error details.
 On success, the varint-encoded discriminant 0 is written.
 The output format is itself in the Postcard format.

 ### GfxCpuPresentBufferDestroy